Clerks Trade History & Magazin

 - Warehouse Storage

 - Consumable Goods

-- Fur Processing (Employees may touch the furs on the table.
+- Fur Processing (Students may touch the furs on the table.
 Each pelt has the animal identified on the leather side.
 Additional furs hanging from the beams and on the back wall are not to be touched or taken down.
-Employees, specifically clerks and hunters, may also use the fur press and scale.)
+Students, Clerks and Hunters Activity Groups, may also use the fur press and scale.)

-- Storekeeper/ Clerk’s Area (Items on this desk and in the trunks are for use by the clerks)
+- Storekeeper/ Clerk’s Area (Items on this desk and in the trunks are for use by the Clerks Activity Group)

 - Material Store

 Exhibit Research and Design – Exhibits in the magazin were developed through extensive research into primary source documents, including the Khlebnikov archive and shipping manifests.
 All items in the warehouse are recorded as having been there.
 The fur press, fur bales, and certain other objects are based on records from the Hudson Bay Company and work done by the National Park Service at Fort Vancouver in Washington state.

 Since many of the items the Russians traded were from British and American merchants, many of the crates are in English.
 Others are in Spanish, Russian, or Chinese languages.
 The company names and places are made up, but are historically appropriate.
 Some company names are actually the names of merchant ships on the RAC ship manifests.